aimms/function-reference/elementary-computational-operations/unit-functions/stringtounit.rst

 ---------

     *str*
-        A string expression of which the associated unit value must be computed
+        A string expression of which the associated unit value must be computed.

 Return Value
 ------------